timothy-wardlow/01-FinTech-Homework/README.md

 #### **How is the company funded?
 How much funding have they received?**
 * SoFi started out utilizing an "alumni-funded" lending model that connected students and recent graduates with alumni and institutional investors via school specific student loan funds.[2]
 Investors received a financial return and borrowers received rates lower than what the federal government offered.
 The company sought to minimize defaults by focusing on low-risk students and graduates.[2]
 * As SoFi's product offerings expanded to include mortgages, mortgage refinancing and personal loans, the company moved away from an alumni-funded model to a non-traditional underwriting approach focused on lending to financially responsible individuals.
 SoFi uses an underwriting model that examines free cash flow, professional history and education in addition to a history of responsible bill payment to evaluate its borrowers.[2]
-* In 2021, SoFi announced they wwould be merging with a SPAC in order to go public at a $9 billion dollar valuation at the end of the first quarter of 2021.[2][39][40]
+* In 2021, SoFi announced they would be merging with a SPAC in order to go public at a $9 billion dollar valuation at the end of the first quarter of 2021.
 After going public, the overall valuation of SoFi increased by over 12%.[2]

 ## *== Business Activities ==*

 #### **What specific financial problem is the company or project trying to solve?**
-* SoFi aims to become a one-stop-shop for digital financial services [5]
+* SoFi aims to become a one-stop-shop for digital financial services.
+[5]
 * "SoFi's mission is to help people reach financial independence to realize their ambitions.
 And financial independence doesn't just mean being rich—it means getting to a point where your money works for the life you want to live.
 Everything we do is geared toward helping our members get their money right."
 [3]
 * They are also venturing into the Payments/Billing and Crypto realms with the acquisition of Galileo and the addition of a feature in their app that allows members to purchase and exchange cryptocurrencies.
 So they could potentially be gearing up for the future of banking/finance in regards to blockchain.

 #### **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**
 *  SoFi focuses on "financially responsible individuals"[2], younger generations who may be looking to refinance student loan debt (or take out new student loans) as well as home/auto loans and insurnace.
-They offer a robust financial services platform that is "member-centric"
+They offer a robust financial services platform that is "member-centric".
 *  SoFi currently boasts "over 2.5 million members" on its official website.
 [1]

 #### **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**
-* Allow members to borrow, save, spend, invest and protect their money with a robust financial services platform to offer products to members and meet their financial needs [4]
+* Allow members to borrow, save, spend, invest and protect their money with a robust financial services platform to offer products to members and meet their financial needs.
+[4]
-* User-centric/friendly digital banking experience through mobile app
+* User-centric/friendly digital banking experience through mobile app.
-* Free financial planning and career coaching for members along with access to exclusive events plus perks associated with SoFi Stadium in Los Angeles
+* Free financial planning and career coaching for members along with access to exclusive events plus perks associated with SoFi Stadium in Los Angeles.

 #### **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**
-* Its Technology Platform operates Technology Platform Services (Galileo) and Clearing Brokerage Services (Apex)[4]
+* Its Technology Platform operates Technology Platform Services (Galileo) and Clearing Brokerage Services (Apex).[4]
-* They also provide financial service solutions, including cash management and investment services across its SoFi Money, SoFi Invest, SoFi Credit Card and SoFi Relay products [4]
+* They also provide financial service solutions, including cash management and investment services across its SoFi Money, SoFi Invest, SoFi Credit Card and SoFi Relay products.
+[4]

 ## *== Landscape ==*